 These ‘orbs’ shown next are handmade by Himmeli Art Design.
 Check out how beautiful they look filled with simple pink roses.

 This gold terrarium vase is shown with a mercury glass candle inside; the vase sits on a wood slice and features succulents and flowers as added decor.
 I love the combination of all four for a rustic barn wedding.
 Available at Country Chapel.

-The following geometric terrarium is a specialty product by Waen; it costs more, but it is entirely handcrafted with real glass, copper foil, patina, wax, solder, and more.
+The following geometric terrarium is a specialty product by Waen; it is entirely handcrafted with real glass, copper foil, patina, wax, solder, and more.
 You could probably even use this as a card box (and afterward as a jewelry box; that’s what I would do!)